 For conventional schools, push factors included primarily a lack of caring relationships.
-This lack of care showed up in a way that students identified as adults who were only present at the school to clock in and clock out rather than to invest in their pupils' long-term success.
+This lack of care showed up in a way that students identified as adults who were only present at the school to clock in and clock out rather than to invest in their pupils' longterm success.
 As well, students saw the education programs at conventional schools as lacking relevance to their lives.
 Either concepts were presented without connection, or the concepts taught seemed like they had no real-life application for the students tasked with learning them.
-Lastly, students identified racism as a reason for leaving conventional schools as with regard to how students were treated.
+Lastly, students identified racism as a reason for leaving conventional schools, both in a lack of representation throughout the adults in those schools as well as with regard to how students were treated.